 Are you ready for some football?

 It's a good thing, then, that Aussie NFL fans don't have to rely on the TV networks for the 2018-2019 season.
 NFL Game Pass, the National Football League's direct-to-consumer streaming service, gives Aussies access to every single game of the NFL season, live and on demand.
 With 24/7 coverage and support for a wide range of mobile and non-mobile devices, NFL Game Pass is the best way to watch every touchdown Down Under.
+If you’re a casual fan though, Kayo, Foxtel, or free-to-air might be enough to satisfy your NFL cravings.
+Here are all your options for streaming NFL games in Australia.

 Download the NFL app from iTunes Store